autoreduction/queue-processor/README.md

 3. Enable autostart: `systemctl enable httpd`
 4. `service httpd restart`

 500 errors can be caused by SELinux policies restricting Apache's access to files and the network. `setsebool -P httpd_can_network_connect 1` will allow it to connect to MySQL.
 You may need to run `chcon -v --type=httpd_sys_ra_content_t yourlogfile.log` for the log file set in `/usr/src/autoreduce/WebApp/ISIS/autoreduce_webapp/autoreduce_webapp/settings.py` (`LOG_FILE`).
-All errors can be fixed automatically by
+All errors can be fixed automatically after they've occurred by

     grep httpd /var/log/audit/audit.log | audit2allow -M httpd-policy
     semodule -i httpd-policy